Choose the Right Shades

 Similar to our square-faced friends, you want to go with softer lines and rounded corners.
 Wayfarer styles work well, but avoid small frames.

-Square frames complement a narrower chin, adding different angles that add a layer visual of visual interest.
+Square frames compliment a narrower chin, adding different angles that add a layer visual of visual interest.
 Avoid anything oversized or teardrop shaped, and reach instead for something with a sharper corner.

 Most frame shapes will work well for diamond faces, so long as they’re in keeping with your proportions.
 Anything wider than your cheekbones will make the widest point of your face appear even wider (and, in turn, make your chin and forehead appear smaller than they actually are).